CodeYourFuture/HTML-CSS-Coursework-Week4/README.md

 ## **Crediting**

-Very important: please credit the designer in your footer with the sentence "This website was designed with Wix.com"
+Very important: please credit the designer in your footer with the sentence "This website was designed by Wix.com"